 - A literary theory course, English 390 or 490.
 It is recommended that the theory course be completed in the junior year.

-- Two Honors seminar seminars (honors-designated sections of English 397, 450, and/or 451).
+- Two Honors seminar seminars [two separate sections (with different topics) of English 397].
 It is suggested that these courses be taken in different semesters as the classroom discussion and reading and writing requirements are particularly challenging.